trubrics/trubrics-sdk/docs/index.md

 -------

-Trubrics bridges the gap between data scientists understanding of business challenges, and business users understanding of data science outputs.
-The trubrics-sdk is a python library to collect business user feedback for machine learning, combine feedback with data science knowledge into actionable validation points, and build repeatable validation checklists - a trubric.
+Trubrics grows confidence and trust in machine learning by bridging the gap between data scientists and business users.
+The trubrics-sdk is a python library to validate machine learning with data science and domain expertise.
+This is achieved by collecting business user feedback, combining feedback with data science knowledge to create actionable validation points, and building repeatable validation checklists - a trubric.

 <center>
 ![trubrics-explain](./assets/trubrics-explain.png)